 Will I be required to wear a mask outdoors and while traveling in busses on tours?

-If you are looking for a mostly mask-free vacation, inquire with your travel agency about the possibility of a private tour where you can enjoy activities where you can be mask free and travel in a private car where you breathe freely.
+If you are looking for a mask-free vacation, inquire with your travel agency about the possibility of a private tour where you can enjoy activities where you can be mask free and travel in a private car where you breathe freely.

 Are Vaccines required to enter restaurants, public transport and for national flights?